-Find AvidDiva Music on Facebook here: https://www.facebook.com/AvidDivaMusic/
+Find AvidDiva Music on Facebook for the latest updates! https://www.facebook.com/AvidDivaMusic/

 2016 Update: Naomi was chosen as one of 14 North American recipients of the NATS Joan Frey Boytim Independent Teacher awards, and joined the Calgary Youth Singers as their Kids & Music Coordinator!
 She also coached her first student to a voice competition at the Provincial level, where he was awarded second place in the classical Boys 16 & Under category.
 Naomi also worked with the Mount Royal University Conservatory as a choral clinician.